-If you’ve passed through the Mediterranean region of France, Spain or Italy, you probably still have vivid memories of lavender fields in bloom.
-The fragrant purple blooms of these gorgeous, sun-loving shrubs contract brilliantly with their delicate, gray-green leaves.
+If you’ve passed through the Mediterranean region of France, Spain, or Italy, you probably still have vivid memories of lavender fields in bloom.
+The fragrant purple blooms of these gorgeous, sun-loving shrubs contrast brilliantly with their delicate, gray-green leaves.

-But lavenders need very warm, sunny weather to thrive outdoors.
+Lavenders need very warm, sunny weather to thrive outdoors though.
 If your weather just won’t do, you may wonder about growing lavender indoors.
 Can you grow lavender indoors?
 You can if you pick the best indoor lavender varieties and give them the exposure they need.

 Can You Grow Lavender Indoors?